piscis/sd-smarttemp/README.md

 4. Restart the Server density plugin

 ### Additional configuration steps (optional)
-If you don't specify a custom command SmartTemp will try to find all of you hard drives and extract S.M.A.R.T. information's.
-If you provide a configuration SmartTemp will only monitor the devices you configured in the server density agent file.
+The standard behavior of SmartTemp is to find all of you hard drives and extract S.M.A.R.T. information's.
+As an alternative to the standard behavior you can provide custom configurations, SmartTemp will then only monitor the devices you configured in the server density agent configuration file.

 #### Use a custom smartctl command
-1. Open your server density client config file (default: /etc/sd-agent/config.cfg)
+1. Open your server density client config file ``(default: /etc/sd-agent/config.cfg)``
 2. Add the configuration section to the client the looks like this:
 ```
   # Check 1